martinthomson/http2-client-certs/draft-bishop-http2-additional-certs.md

 certificate which should be used as authentication for previous or subsequent requests.
-The payload of a `CERTIFICATE_PROOF` frame contains proof of possession of the private key corresponding to an end certificate previously presented in a `CERTIFICATE` frame.
+The payload of a `CERTIFICATE_PROOF` frame contains proof of possession of the private key corresponding to an end certificate previously presented in a series of `CERTIFICATE` frames.
 The layout, fields, and processing are unmodified from [I-D.thomson-http2-client-certs].

 Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE_PROOF` frame.